S-4867

 Enforcement Authority

-The Department of Labor and Workforce Development or the Attorney General may collect civil penalties for violations of sections 6 and 7 via summary proceeding under the Penalty Enforcement Law of 1999.
-The Attorney General investigates and enforces complaints related to AI-driven discrimination, unreasonable AI workplace surveillance, and civil rights violations under the Law Against Discrimination and the New Jersey Civil Rights Act.
+The Department of Labor and Workforce Development or the Attorney General may bring civil actions via summary proceedings under the Penalty Enforcement Law of 1999 for violations of sections 6 and 7 (environmental reporting, community benefit agreements, and high-risk AI assessments).
+The Attorney General investigates complaints related to AI-driven discrimination, unreasonable AI workplace surveillance, and AI-related civil rights violations, enforcing penalties under the Law Against Discrimination and the New Jersey Civil Rights Act.
 No private right of action is created by this act.

 Penalties

-Civil penalty of not less than $1,000 for a first violation of sections 6 or 7, and not more than $2,000 for a second or subsequent violation, collected via summary proceeding.
-For AI-driven discrimination and workplace surveillance violations (section 9), penalties are enforced under the Law Against Discrimination (P.L.1945, c.169) and the New Jersey Civil Rights Act (P.L.2004, c.143), which provide their own remedy frameworks.
-Penalties and fees collected under section 8 are credited to the AI Horizon Fund.
+For violations of sections 6 or 7: not less than $1,000 for a first violation and not more than $2,000 for a second or subsequent violation, collected via civil action by summary proceeding.
+For AI-driven discrimination and AI workplace surveillance violations, penalties are enforced under the Law Against Discrimination (P.L.1945, c.169) and the New Jersey Civil Rights Act (P.L.2004, c.143), which provide their own penalty and remedy structures.
+Penalties collected under section 8 are credited to the AI Horizon Fund.

 Who Is Covered